lupyuen/lupyuen.github.io/src/loader.md

 The image is decompressed and mapped to XIP Memory (Executable in Place) by the BL602 Bootloader...

 -   [__"BL602 Bootloader"__](https://lupyuen.github.io/articles/boot)

+And the new firmware starts running on BL602.

 # What's Next